-4. For in other living Creatures, Sense is united into Nature, but in men to Understanding.
+4. For in other living Creatures, Sense is united unto Nature but in men to Understanding.

-5. But the Mind differs from Understanding, as much

-a God from Divinity.
+5. But the Mind differs from Understanding, as much as God from Divinity.

-6. For Divinity is $(\delta\pi\delta)$ from under God, and Understanding from the Mind, being the Sister of the Word or Speech, and they the Instruments one of another.
+6. For Divinity is from or under God, and Understanding from the Mind, being the sister of the Word or Speech, and they the Instruments one of another.